jrockway/git-snapshot/README.markdown

 	# snapshot every directory under ~/code that has the red label
 	mdfind -0 -onlyin ~/code "kMDItemFSLabel == 6" | xargs -0 -n 1 git-snapshot

+## With Inotify

+On Linux, just run `git snapshot-watch` in the directory you want to keep snapshots of.
+Every time you make a change to your project, it will automatically be snapshotted.
+When you don't want this to happen anymore, just Control-C the process.

 ## See Also

 - `git help rev-parse` for specifying time based revisions (e.g.